Early Stage Eczema Symptoms

 • Swelling

-Acute stage rashes are also characterized by distinct borders and very intense symptoms.
-But luckily, this early stage doesn’t always turn into a chronic condition.
+Acute-stage eczema rashes are also characterized by distinct borders and very intense symptoms.
+But luckily, this early stage doesn’t always become a chronic condition.
+It is mostly experienced by babies under the age of 5.

 Subacute Eczema